Software Understanding for National Security

 • work with stakeholders to address their mission challenges.

 In January of 2025, four agencies co-released a report entitled “Closing the Software Understanding Gap” about the national need for software understanding.
-See: CISA announcement, NSA press release, OUSD R&E Post, or DARPA news.
+See: CISA press release, NSA press release, OUSD R&E Post, or DARPA news.
+In June of 2025, SUNS was presented at the National Academies workshop on cyber hard problems (start of day two video)

 There are two key documents available: